— White Cattle and Black Roofs —

 Founding legends

 Taro is regarded as one of Bali’s most ancient villages, and its origins are inseparable from the figure of Rsi Markandeya, also known as Dang Hyang Markandeya.
-According to legend, Markandeya was meditating on Mount Raung in East Java when he received divine instruction to travel to Bali and establish a settlement and ritual center there.
-Accompanied by hundreds—some accounts say thousands—of followers, he began clearing forested land below Mount Agung.
-The attempt ended disastrously when many of his followers died from illness, which Markandeya understood as a sign that the proper ritual foundations had not yet been laid.
+According to the legend, Rai Markandeya was meditating on Mount Raung in East Java when he received divine instruction to travel to Bali and establish a settlement and ritual center there.
+Accompanied by hundreds of followers, he began clearing forested land below Mount Agung.
+The attempt ended disastrously when many of his followers died from illness, which Rsi Markandeya understood as a sign that the proper ritual foundations had not yet been laid.

 He returned to Mount Raung in sorrow and contemplation, where further meditation revealed the necessity of correct offerings and spiritual preparation before opening the land.
-On his second journey to Bali, this time accompanied by fewer followers, he succeeded.
-Guided by a mysterious light emanating from a tree (taru), he identified an auspicious site and established a pasraman and temple.
+On his second journey to Bali, this time accompanied by fewer followers, he succeeded and established Pura Besakih.
+Guided by a mysterious light emanating from a taru tree to the west, he identified an auspicious site and established a pasraman (school) and temple.
 From this association, the settlement became known as Taro, and the temple was named Gunung Raung, recalling Markandeya’s original spiritual center in Java.
+Then he continued to establish Pura Gunung Lebah in Ubud.

 Temple layout

 Within the middle courtyard stand several bale, open-sided pavilions used for meetings, preparation of offerings, and ritual activities.
-These structures are decorated with carvings depicting Hindu cosmology and episodes associated with Markandeya’s spiritual journey.
-One of the most striking architectural features is a long ceremonial pavilion whose seating platform was carved from a single tree trunk, emphasizing continuity between forest, ritual, and architecture.
+These structures are decorated with carvings depicting Hindu cosmology and episodes associated with Rsi Markandeya’s spiritual journey.
+One of the most striking architectural features is a long ceremonial pavilion whose seating platform is supposed to be carved from a single tree trunk, emphasizing the connection between nature and ritual.

 In the innermost courtyard rises a prominent meru shrine with multiple black-thatched tiers symbolizing Mount Meru, the cosmic mountain.
 Its unusually grand proportions are linked to the temple’s distinctive orientation: worship here is directed westward, toward Mount Raung in Java, rather than northward (kaja) toward Bali’s central mountains.
 This orientation sets the temple apart within Balinese sacred architecture.